TheR1sing3un/TheR1sing3un/README.md

 <!-- Here are some ideas to get you started: -->

-**Expected to graduate in June 2024!**
-**Please contact me if there is any suitable job!**

 - 🚀 Now I am building cloud-native storage system in open source world!
-- 💼 I worked as an intern at Infra::BlockStorage@ByteDance in 2023 & Infra::MessageQueue@ByteDance in 2022.
+- 💼 I worked as an intern at
+  - Dev::StreamStorage@AutoMQ
+  - Infra::BlockStorage@ByteDance
+  - Infra::MessageQueue@ByteDance
 - 🎯 Now focus on Distributed Storage & Streaming System.
 - 💬 Ask me about Java / Rust / C++ .
 - 📫 How to reach me: